 As millions have already learned, it’s easy to bring your unlocked device to T-Mobile.
-Most phones can work on our network but we suggest you check out the details below before you start using your unlocked Android or Windows device.
-Check out the Setup guide for non-T-Mobile Apple devices.
+Most phones can work on our network but we suggest you check out these details before you start using your unlocked Android or Windows device.

 BYOD compatibility

 T-Mobile is unable to guarantee devices from other carriers or those without T-Mobile software will work on our network.
-For additional details, see the Non-T-Mobile phone & software disclaimer.
+For additional details, check out the Non-T-Mobile phone & software disclaimer

-- Check your warranty and contract with your current carrier to see what conditions apply to unlocking the device.
+• Check your warranty and contract with your current carrier to determine what conditions apply to unlocking the device.

 Check eligibility

-- If your device isn't compatible after using the steps below, you can trade in your current device and upgrade your device to a T-Mobile phone or tablet.
+• If your device isn't compatible after using these steps, you can trade in your current device and upgrade your device to a T-Mobile phone or tablet.

 BYOD Check online

-- Enter your IMEI and click Check this phone to view the BYOD eligibility.
+2. Enter your IMEI and select Check phone to determine the BYOD eligibility.

 Start using your device